Luis Arraez Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins had the 19th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Twins had a 3.98 team ERA that ranked 19th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.